 However, if you like your cast iron cookware sets, by all means, pick a cast-iron griddle for waffles!
 It heats up slowly but retains heat, so cooking time is shortened.
 It also makes evenly browned waffles—any foodie Instagrammer’s dream.
 On top of that, it’s free from nasty chemicals that can contaminate your food.

 This is the most popular appliance out there, but also the most controversial in some circles.
 The nonstick coating is created in a lab to prevent food from getting burned and stuck to the plate.
 It’s great news for anyone dreading doing the dishes afterward.

-At the same time, some people feel skeptical over how safe this coating is.
-If you get your iron from a questionable source (Wish, for instance) or for a deeply discounted price in the marketplace, beware.
+At the same time, some people feel skeptical about how safe this coating is.
+If you get your iron from a questionable source or for a deeply discounted price, beware.
 It may leech unhealthy chemicals into your food.
 But if you buy it from a trusted seller, such as the ones we’ve listed, you have nothing to worry about.

 How to Choose the Best Waffle Maker?

 Take these parameters into account when shopping for your waffle appliance.
 The more boxes it ticks, the better the investment.

 What is your favorite type of waffle: crispy and chewy American-style or tall and fluffy Belgians?
 This should be the first decision you make before committing to a model.

 If you’re cooking for one, you can get a smaller waffle grill.
 But if you’re feeding a family of four and don’t want anyone’s waffles to get cold while you’re cooking, choosing a large model is the best idea.
 The largest models out there can make up to six waffles at once.
 They cost more, but you won’t have to cook in batches.